Optometry in Singapore: Education

-In Singapore, optometrists undergo a three-year Diploma in Optometry program.
+In Singapore, optometrists undergo a three-year Diploma program in Optometry.
 Graduates of this program are able to register with the Optometrists and Opticians Board.
 They are considered pre-registered and will have to complete a one-year provisional registration, under the supervision of a fully registered optometrist, before being fully registered and able to individually practice optometry in Singapore.
 Provisionally registered optometrists have to complete a logbook for submission to the Optometrists & Opticians Board.

 Singapore Polytechnic and Ngee Ann Polytechnic offer the three-year Diploma in Optometry program, with an average yearly intake of 80 and 40 students respectively.
 The course intake requirement is 5 GCE 'O' Levels with L1R2B2 aggregates of between 10 and 14, variable each year.
 International students with the equivalent of the local GCE 'O' Levels may also apply to study for this course.
 This three-year course provides optometry students with the relevant skills and knowledge of vision testing, diagnosis, and management of eye disorders and diseases, fitting and dispensing of glasses and contact lenses, as well as the business aspect of optometry.